 There you go.
 Now you can create widgets with Widgetkit on every Multisite.

-If you get this Error Message, you activated Widgetkit in your Network Admin via the Bulk Option Network Activate.
+Insufficient User Rights, you activated Widgetkit in your Network Admin via the Bulk Option Network Activate.
 This does not work with Widgetkit.
 Deactivate Widgetkit in your Network Admin and go to your Multisite.
 Click on Plugins and activate Widgetkit right there for every site.

-This can happen, if you activate Widgetkit as the Network Admin.
+This can happen if you activate Widgetkit as the Network Admin.
 Deactivate Widgetkit and go to every Multisite you created to activate Widgetkit one by one.